 Not that I’m encouraging you from trying to find original solutions!
 I’m just giving you a heads up not to snub your nose at the knowledge of your “elders”— all in the spirit of Squid Game.

 The way things are these days, it’s 99% likely somebody somewhere has already tried the campaign or tactic you’re attempting.

 So, do your recon before you blindly jump on the next glass platform.
 Don’t risk unnecessarily.
 Inform yourself, dig deep and increase your chances of success.
 After all, your marketing existence deserves to be less about “fingers-crossed” gambling and more “calm & confident breathing,” your Yoga sensei would be proud of.

 It’s unlikely you’ll get it perfect the first time around.
 Still, with just a bit of learning from the trials and errors of others, you can do well enough that your manager will let you repeat the experiment.

 What a journey!

 Who would have thought TV shows would end up teaching us marketing… and imparting more knowledge than some actual marketing degrees.
 Well, the world is full of surprises!

-All jokes aside, besides Squid Game being a good show, to me, it’s more of a remarkable marketing feat.
+All jokes aside, besides Squid Game being a good show, to me, it’s more of a remarkable feat among low-cost marketing strategies (since the show advertises itself).
 I’m not sure if it was meant to be so.

 Either way, the series is a stepping stone to an exciting era of digital marketing driven by storytelling and powerful visual imagery, both of which compel and engage.